-Students are accepted into the program with a minimum of a bachelor of science (or the equivalent).
+Students are accepted into the MS in Vision Science program with a minimum of a bachelor of science (or the equivalent).
 The MSVS program provides an individual with a comprehensive understanding of vision science, in-depth knowledge in a particular area within the field, and a solid training in vision research methodology.

-The degree requirements include a minimum of 36 semester hours of coursework and a written thesis based upon original research.
+The MS in Vision Science degree requirements include five semesters of designated coursework and a written thesis based upon original research.
 It usually takes about two years of study.

 Students who have earned a doctor of optometry degree from an accredited program in the past five years or who are studying in Pacific's OD program may take an abbreviated course of study to complete the MSVS in one year.

-Graduates of the MSVS program are prepared to embark on a career in basic and/or applied vision research in an academic or ophthalmic industrial setting, continue working toward a PhD, or as clinical-trial research consultant for research institutes as well as private sectors.
+Graduates of the MS in Vision Science program are prepared to embark on a career in basic and/or applied vision research in an academic or ophthalmic industrial setting, continue working toward a PhD, or as a clinical-trial research consultant for research institutes as well as private sectors.

 The College of Optometry's vision science graduate program also offers a PhD degree.